 During the twelve months ended December 31, 2022, the Company concluded negotiations and completed the agreements for the primary surface rights necessary for development of its Cerro De Oro gold project in northern Zacatecas, Mexico.
-The agreements allow the Company to complete the remaining activities required for the submission of the mine development permit application for the project.
+The agreements allowed the Company to complete the submission of the mine development permit application for the project.
 (See Release dated June 21, 2022 and August 25, 2022).

 In April 2023, the Company completed the documentation necessary to formally proceed with the Cerro de Oro permitting process.
-The management of the remainder of the permit process will now be handled by the Company's permitting consultants.
+The management of the remainder of the permit process is now being handled by the Company's permitting consultants.
 Concurrent with the permitting, the Company is planning additional drilling and metallurgical work that will inform the final operational plan for the proposed mine.
-Detailed engineering for the development of the mine is underway.
+Detailed engineering for the development of the mine is ongoing.

-On October 27, 2023, the Company announced it had completed definitive documentation with Auramet International Inc. and Auramet Capital Partners LP on a US\$25 million loan and royalty funding package which will cover the anticipated construction costs of the planned Cerro de Oro gold mine in Zacatecas, Mexico.
-Subsequent to October 27, 2023, the Company completed a draw-down of US\$5 million under the loan facility.
-The US\$5 million draw-down will be used to fund exploration programs, property holding costs, detailed engineering and deposits on long lead time items.
+On October 30, 2023, the Company completed the agreement with Auramet International Inc. and Auramet Capital Partners LP on a USD\$25 million loan and royalty funding package which will cover the anticipated construction costs of the planned Cerro de Oro gold mine in Zacatecas, Mexico.
+On October 30, 2023, the Company completed a draw-down of USD\$5 million under the loan facility.
+The USD\$5 million draw-down will be used to fund exploration programs, property holding costs, detailed engineering and deposits on long lead time items.